stigkj/chef-apt-cyg/README.md

 Requirements
 ------------

+### High-level steps

-These are the high level steps to get a Windows machine ready for using chef-apt-cyg:
+These are the high-level steps to get a Windows machine ready for using chef-apt-cyg:

 1. Download and install Cygwin (obviously)
 2. Install additional packages needed by chef